fire/java-ewbik/README.md

-# JAVA EWBIK is a robust Inverse Kinematics library.
+# EWBIK is a robust Inverse Kinematics library.

 See here for a demo: https://youtu.be/y_o34kOx_FA It relies on a novel (I'm still writing an explainer) highly stable generalization of CCD.